Fardenz/telegram-mini-app/README.md

 This game is totally safe, @Fardenz one of our creators [investigated in depth](https://javascript.plainenglish.io/generating-a-secure-safe-and-truly-random-number-in-node-js-e943224cbe30) how to generate cryptographically secure random numbers and this work applies the results from that investigation.
 We also made sure that the money handling is safe and there is no risk of running into race conditions.

-One of the future improvements we're planning for the future is implementing a [provably fair](https://provablyfair.org/) feature, so you can verify that the results have not been tampered with in favor of the casino.
+One of the future improvements we are planning for the future is implementing a [provably fair](https://provablyfair.org/) feature, so you can verify that the results have not been tampered with in favor of the casino.

 </details>